mongodb/mongo-java-driver/docs/reference/content/bson/pojos.md

 }
 ```

 The `Tree` POJO is serializable because it doesn't have any unknown type parameters.
-The `left`, `right` and `genericClass` fields are all
+The `left`, `right` and `genericClass` properties are
-serializable because they are bound to the concrete types `Integer`, `String` and `Long`.
+all serializable because they are bound to the concrete types `Integer`, `String` and `Long`.

 On their own, instances of `GenericTree` or `GenericClass` are not serializable by the `PojoCodec`.
 This is because the runtime type parameter
 information is erased by the JVM, and the type parameters cannot be specialized accurately.

 ### Enum support

 Enums are fully supported.
-The `PojoCodec` uses the name of the enum constant as the field value.
+The `PojoCodec` uses the name of the enum constant as the property value.
 This is then converted back into an Enum
 value by the codec using the static `Enum.valueOf` method.

 Take the following example: